What is Google My Business for HVAC?

 If you find a claimed business matching your company info, you have already created an account, or someone else has.
 If someone previously claimed your business, Google will give you a hint for their email address.
 If this doesn’t help, you’ll need to choose the option for “Request Access.”

 You will then provide business and contact info to help verify that you are the business owner.
 Google will then contact the person who claimed the company and get back to you within a week.

-Check with other team members about existing Google Business Profile listings that may be attached to their Gmail addresses.
+Check with other team members about existing Google My Business listings that may be attached to their Gmail addresses.

-Now that your HVAC Google Business Profile is set up, it’s time to optimize it for maximum customer response.
-Here is a list of essential optimizations you should make for your GBP profile:
+Now that your HVAC Google My Business listing is set up, it’s time to optimize it for maximum customer response.
+Here is a list of essential optimizations you should make for your GMB profile: